 Table of Contents :

 Reindex Magento 2 is the best way of transforming data on the front end so that users can see it if there is any modification or changes on the website.
-Whenever you change the data, it is imperative to reindex that transformed data.
-Suppose, if you improve the price of a particular product from $6 to $7, Magento must reindex this change in price to make sure it reflects on your storefront.

 In Magento 2, reindex is required for the below eight indexers when changes are made: